 Although there are common elements to the many PFL regulations, there are also differences in the way each state designs its plan and coordinates it with other leave types.
-Here’s what you need to know about PFL and state disability in Rhode Island.
+Here’s an overview of Rhode Island's state-mandated temporary statutory disability and paid caregiving leave programs.

 The TCI program is a paid family leave program that provides up to four weeks of partial wage replacement when an employee takes time off to: